Johnetordoff/Cellbeat/README.md

   4. filter options with echo, delay, other
   5. Pan stereo audio

-Clean up 3D Tracker
+Clean up 3D Trackery
-  0. Make the speed work sanely
+  0. Make robot collisions work sanely
   1. Fix rules having to do with bumping into rotator over and over and reflectors and perp angles
-  2. Better icons
+  2. add drums
-  3. Add human with rules to compose song, human represents a single audio channel
+  3. Adjust Tempo per grid
-  4. Add multiple grids with stairs to connect them, grids have ability to pan stereo audio
+  4. Robots should be animated and move gradually on top on the grid, not immediately changing tile color.
-  5. Add little "pop-catcher" waveform windows for each bot or human
+  5. Add little "pop-catcher" waveform windows for each grid

 Misc.
   1. Way of translating midi into this and vice versa